Guns N' Roses: Appetite for Destruction remaster

-2020 Stadium Tour, new recordings and Use Your Illusion remaster
+Continued touring, new recordings and Use Your Illusion remaster

 Rose discussed Slash and McKagan rejoining in a June 2016 interview, stating "It was always looked at as a possibility, but it never seemed right or felt right".
 During the interview, Rose also reiterated his intention to release new Guns N' Roses music in the future.
 Slash later commented on the tour, telling Aerosmith's Joey Kramer in an interview with WZLX that "We all were pretty positive (the reunion) would never happen, so it's still sort of blowing our minds. ...
 But everybody's really getting along great and I think everybody's come a long way, and it's all cool."
-In 2017, 2018, 2019, and 2020, various band members continued to discuss plans to release a new Guns N' Roses album.
+Since 2017, various band members continued to discuss plans to release a new Guns N' Roses album.

 In 2020, the band announced a North American stadium tour, as well as several festival dates, billed as a new tour instead of a continuation of the Not in This Lifetime...
 Tour.
 In September 2020, the band's Greatest Hits album was re-released (with "Shadow of Your Love" added), including a vinyl pressing for the first time.

 In June 2021, Guns N' Roses announced they would return to the road with the We're F'n' Back Tour, touring the United States from July to October.
 The tour was later announced to extend into 2022 with legs in Europe, Latin America, and Oceania.

 On August 6, 2021, after debuting the song onstage at Fenway Park a few days earlier, the band released the single "Absurd", their first new material released since 2008.
 On September 24, another single, "Hard Skool", was released.
 Both singles are reworkings of songs from the Chinese Democracy sessions.
 The "Hard Skool" physical release was announced as both an EP and a vinyl single with different track listings, with the former released on February 25, 2022, featuring "Absurd" and live tracks.